SixTrack/pysixdesk/doc/Table.md

 | fort_34     | mediumblob | fort.34

 ## oneturn_sixtrack_wu
-This table will have as many lines as the machine configurations
+This table has only one line

 | Field        | Type    | Description
 |--------------|---------|------